MartinThoma/MartinThoma.github.io/_posts/2011-12-04-for-loops-in-different-programming-languages.md

 <h2>General structure</h2>
 A for loop usually consists of an initialisation part, a condition and an interation step:

-{% caption align="aligncenter" width="285" caption="The structure of a for loop." url="../images/2011/11/for-loop-structure1.png" alt="for loop structure" title="for-loop-structure" height="176" class="size-full wp-image-9251" %}
+{% caption align="aligncenter" width="285" caption="The structure of a for loop." url="../images/2011/11/for-loop-structure1.png" alt="for loop structure"  height="176" class="size-full wp-image-9251" %}

 <h2>Pythons special strutcure</h2>
 Python uses a generator or lists to loop: